 - 200 g granulated white sugar

-- Bring the lemon juice - barring 1 tbsp - to the boil in a medium saucepan.
+- Bring the lemon juice - barring 1 tablespoon - to the boil in a medium saucepan.

-- Place 1 tbsp lemon juice, cornflour, sugar, and turmeric, if using, into a blender, and blend for 30 seconds or so, until smooth.
+- Place 1 tablespoon lemon juice, cornflour, sugar, and turmeric, if using, into a blender, and blend for 30 seconds or so, until smooth.

 - Once the lemon juice is boiling, tip the contents of the blender into the pan, and whisk well.